apache/cordova-docs/www/docs/en/dev/platform_plugin_versioning_ref/index.md

 Platforms are automatically restored from the `package.json` and `config.xml` when executing the the **`cordova prepare`** command.

-If a platfrom is defined in both files, the information defined in `package.json` is used as the soruce of truth.
+If a platfrom is defined in both files, the information defined in `package.json` is used as the source of truth.

 After `prepare`, if a platform was restored from `config.xml`, the `package.json` file will updated to reflect the restored platform and will have identical vales from `config.xml`.